Gemcitabine (Gemzar®)

 Classification: Antimetabolite

-Antimetabolites interfere with DNA production.
-This stops cell growth and division, resulting in the slowing or stopping of cancer growth.
-Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.
+Gemcitabine is a type of medication called an “antimetabolite.”
+Antimetabolites affect the DNA of cancer cells, leading to the slowing or stopping of cancer.
+Since cancer cells divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage than normal cells.

 How to Take Gemcitabine

-Gemcitabine is given by intravenous (IV, into a vein) infusion, over a period of 30 minutes.
-The dosage and schedule is determined by the person's size and type of cancer.
+Gemcitabine is given by intravenous (IV, into a vein) infusion.
+The dosage and scheduledepends on your size and type of cancer.
 It can be given alone or with other medications or therapies, such as radiation.

-When given at the same time as radiation (depending on the dose), there can be an increased number of side effects experienced.
-At least one week should pass in between initiation or completion of radiation therapy and a full gemcitabine dose.
+When given at the same time as radiation, there can be more side effects.
+At least one week should pass between the start or end of radiation therapy and a full gemcitabine dose.
 Please make sure all your healthcare providers are aware of your treatment history with gemcitabine and/or radiation.

 Possible Side Effects of Gemcitabine